Skip to main content

 How Static Analysis Enforces Standards Automatically

-Manual code review cannot reliably enforce 175+ MISRA guidelines across a 500,000-line codebase.
+Manual code review cannot reliably enforce the full MISRA guideline set across a 500,000-line codebase.
 Static analysis tools parse every line, trace every data flow, and report every violation, automatically, on every commit, in the CI/CD pipeline.

 The workflow: